The Bigger, Stronger Opponent in No Gi…

 - The exact adjustments you need to make to prevent your opponent from settling his weight on top of you in half guard (by not getting flattened out you stay mobile and preserve the ability to get back to a more advantageous position),

-- The best way to block your opponent from getting his grips when you’re turtled… And how to safely get back to a good position.
+- The best way to block your opponent from getting his grips when you’re turtled.
+And exactly how to safely get back to a good position after that,

 - The three best ways to open the closed guard of a bigger opponent in no gi that also set you up for the most successful guard passes possible,